v-pbartley/openhack-mc4h/docs/challenge-9.md

 ---
-title: Ops & Maintenance
+title: Export and Anonymize Data
-parent: MC4H
+parent: Analytics
 has_children: false
-nav_order: 4
+nav_order: 1
 ---

 # Welcome to OpenHack for Microsoft Cloud for Healthcare